SilicoSciences/seminar-bioinformatics-rna-seq/galaxy_rna-seq_tuxedo/README.md

     ![view](../figs/FastQC_baseStatistics.png)

-    The tools we are using need to know about the quality encoding that is present in the FASTQ files.
-These files are in "Sanger" format, so we need to edit the data attributes for the loaded `fastq.gz` files to set the correct quality encoding.
+    The tools we are using need to know about the quality encoding that is present in the FASTQ files to probably interpret the quality of the base calls.
+Our files are in "Sanger" format, so we need to edit the data attributes for the loaded `fastq.gz` files to "fastqsanger".

 0. Use [Trim Galore!](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) to trimm the reads.